S00085/cxp/1.context_and_motivation/README.md

 ![Business Vision](Customer_Mgmt_Platform_Arch_Katas-CMP_Business_Vision.svg)

 The vision is to create a comprehensive intelligent Customer Management Platform (CMP) which enables the foundation of a data-driven Customer centric organization.
-This platform will enable to manage customer information across all interaction channels (both digital & service channels) and which provides the below high level capabilities
+This platform will enable centralized management of customer information across all interaction channels (both digital & service channels).
+The CMP is also envisioned to provide the below high level capabilities

 1. Unified Customer Profiles
 2. Hyper personalisation
 3. Real time view of the Customer Journey
-4. Automation at centre for enhanced operations and customer experience
+4. Automation for enhanced operations and customer experience
 5. Intelligent & context aware recommendations to enable personalized interaction with Customers

 ## Stakeholder Concerns & Expectations